Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 ![Mov-coll-2](https://user-images.githubusercontent.com/48620536/225926038-afdc2964-60b9-4afd-9472-0f1057d99a49.png)

-my goal was to build a compact movie list / movie overview to remember watched movies, or to bookmark movies i would like to watch.
+my goal was to build a compact Movie list / overview to remember watched movies, or to bookmark movies i would like to watch.
 I love good entertainment but i do not study movies, so i keep informations pretty basic.
 This simple movie-catalog should help you skim through your favorites and movies you want to watch in future.
 To start with, add some basic descriptions (of course you can add much more informations if you wish so):

 - cover image,
 - title and year (ideally a link to iMDB, eg. [Dune (1984)](https://www.imdb.com/title/tt0087182/)),